Blatman/Custom-Context-Menu/README.md

 Note: Background color matching was tried using the RGBa opacity method but was not suitable since whilst the color does shift the reduced opacity will show artifacts of background layers - the feature needs some way of sampling the average color of the background and then applying it to the Context Menu background.

-The demo above is for the original repo code.

 ## Screen shots